 Earnings from lending crypto assets through the Gemini Earn program will be calculated by identifying the daily asset allocation multiplied by the current price of the asset at the time of allocation.
 Forms 1099-MISC will be issued according to this calculation (reflecting the USD equivalent) regardless of whether assets have been redeemed from Earn.

-To determine your Earn income for the year, you can go to Account> Balances> press the Download button > select Earn History> set the appropriate date range> download the report.
+To determine your Earn income for the year, you can go to Account> Balances> press the Download button> go to Transaction history> select Earn History> set the appropriate date range> download the report.